YOU DON'T HAVE TO WAIT UNTIL YOU ARE ACCEPTED BY ADMISSIONS TO APPLY FOR AID

 - Private Awards

 Scholarships and grants are also awarded by local civic, church, club and high school organizations.
 Please consult your high school guidance office on local awards and visit our web site to link to free computerized scholarship search programs.

 - Loan Programs

-Loans can help you meet your educational costs.
-Over 76% of the University's 2012 graduates participated in student loan programs.
+Direct Stafford Loans can help you meet your educational costs.
 In addition, some parents of these students took advantage of the Direct Parent PLUS program to supplement student borrowing.
 The University of Scranton participates in the William D. Ford Federal Direct Loan (Direct Loan) Program, which offers Federal Stafford Student Loans and Direct Parent PLUS Loans.
 The lender is the U.S. Department of Education funded by the U.S. Treasury.

 Parents of dependent students can apply for a Direct Parent PLUS Loan.
 Parents must first complete a PLUS Request Form which authorizes the U.S. Department of Education to conduct a credit check.
 If approved, the parent will be required to complete an electronic Federal Direct PLUS Master Promissory Note (MPN).
 We encourage you to visit the Loans & Financing Options section on the Financial Aid website.

 Alternative Loans should be a last option loan.
 In most cases, eligibility for Alternative Loans is based on the personal credit history and financial circumstances of the family.
 Since a credit rating is a required part of the loan approval process, the borrower for most programs is typically the student with the parent as a co-signer.
 Families should first utilize the Federal Loan Programs.
 Visit the Loans & Financing Options section on the Financial Aid website for additional information on Alternative Loan Programs.